 Obagi Blue Peel

-A liquid which is the acid is applied on the skin.
-It is either neutralised or washed off once desired level of reaction is seen.
+- A liquid which is the acid is applied on the skin.
+It is either neutralised or washed off once the desired level of reaction is seen.

-Except for the Blue Peel which may leave some bluish colouration on the skin immediately after treatment, all other peels only result is mild redness that disappears after a few hours.
-The bluish tinge from the Blue Peel disappears the next day after a facial wash using specific cleanser.
-The skin for next few days is either duller or darker deepening on depth of peel.
+- Except for the Blue Peel which may leave some bluish colouration on the skin immediately after treatment, all other peels only result is mild redness that disappears after a few hours.
+The bluish tinge from the Blue Peel disappears the next day after a facial wash using a specific cleanser.
+The skin for the next few days is either duller or darker deepening on the depth of the peel.

 Instructions Post Peel

-- NO prolonged exposure to direct sunlight during recovery phase which is normally about 7 days
+- NO prolonged exposure to direct sunlight during the recovery phase which is normally about 7 days

 - Protect the skin with a physical sunscreen with at least SPF 50.
-Important to protect the new, vulnerable skin with layer of sunscreen everyday.
+Important to protect the new, vulnerable skin with a layer of sunscreen every day.

-- Be gentle when drying face with towel.
+- Be gentle when drying face with a towel.
 Do not rub.

 - Apply sunscreen with at least SPF 50 daily